Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Introduction

+Due to its NP-hard nature, state-of-the-art CNP solutions are based on heuristic approaches \cite{Pullan2015,Aringhieri2016,Zhou2019,Zhou2021,Zhou2024}.
+Domain knowledge and trial-and-error are necessary to design them.
+They need to be revised or re-executed whenever a change of the problem occurs.
+It thus becomes extremely expensive to apply them to detect critical nodes in real-world networks that are constantly changing.
 Moreover, real-world networks from different fields vary significantly in size.
-For example, social networks can be constructed with dozens of nodes to billions of nodes.
+For example, transportation networks can be constructed with dozens of nodes to billions of nodes.
 Although GNNs can operate on networks regardless of their size, can they generalize to networks of sizes that were not seen during their training phase?
 This question remains unanswered for CNP to the best of the authors' knowledge.
 It would be highly valuable to design a deep learning method that can train on small networks and generalize to larger networks.